-The Learning Center (TLC) provides students in grades 10 to 12, who meet the criteria, with opportunities to experience success and become well prepared for further studies, citizenship and lifelong learning.
-The Learning Center supports students who are currently struggling behaviourally or emotionally to be more successful within the context of the school environment.
+The Learning Center (TLC) provides students in grades 10, 11, and 12, with opportunities to experience success and become well prepared for further studies, citizenship and lifelong learning.
+The Learning Center is an environment created to help students to be more successful within the context of the school.